 2014 - October - Buyback and Demolition Scheme announced - The government announces the Loose Fill Eradication Scheme supported by a loan form the Commonwealth of $1 billion which will buyback affected properties at a market rate as at 28 October 2014 and demolish each affected house surrendered to the ACT Government to remove loose fill asbestos from the Canberrra community once and for all.

-2014 - July - Mandatory asbestos awareness training - The ACT was the first jurisdiction to mandate asbestos awareness training for all workers who might come into contact with asbestos (including the construction industry).
+2014 - July - The ACT became the first jurisdiction to mandate asbestos awareness training for all workers who might come into contact with asbestos (including the construction industry).

-2014 - June - Asbestos Response Taskforce established - The government establishes the Taskforce and begins implementing asbestos assessments and delivery emergency assistance to people affected.
+2014 - June - The government establishes the Asbestos Response Taskforce, begins implementing asbestos assessments and delivery of emergency assistance to people affected.

 2014 - February - Letter to Prime Minister from Chief Minister raising concerns about contaminated lands and loose fill asbestos insulation.

-2013 - Asbestos awareness advertising campaign - The ACT government ran asbestos awareness advertising over the Christmas period to coincide with the increase in DIY renovations.
+2013 - The ACT government ran an asbestos awareness advertising campaign over the Christmas period to coincide with the increase in DIY renovations.

-2012 - 2012-13 Budget - $142,000 allocated in 2012-13 for a dedicated resource to assist with the effective management of asbestos incidents in Canberra.
+2012 - $142,000 was allocated in 2012-13 for a dedicated resource to assist with the effective management of asbestos incidents in Canberra.
 These funds were to help improve coordination of asbestos removal incidents, and address future government risk and potential liabilities in relation to asbestos.

-2012 - Letter to Prime Minister from Chief Minister - In November the Chief Minister wrote to the Prime Minister seeking assistance to continue remediation of homes affected by loose fill asbestos insulation.
+2012 - In June 2012 and again in November 2012, the Chief Minister wrote to the Prime Minister seeking assistance to continue remediation of homes affected by loose fill asbestos insulation.

-2012 - ACT Government submission to the national review on asbestos management - The ACT Government made a comprehensive submission to the national review, outlining best practice asbestos management regime.
+2012 - The ACT Government made a comprehensive submission to the national review on asbestos management, outlining a best practice asbestos management regime.

-2012 - ACT election campaign commitments - "If re-elected in 2012, ACT Labor will …continue to ensure our workplace safety laws are the best in the country … continue to campaign on asbestos."
+2012 - ACT Labor election campaign includes commitments to "…continue to ensure our workplace safety laws are the best in the country" and "...continue to campaign on asbestos."

-2011 - Letter to the Prime Minister from Chief Minister - Regarding the management of asbestos including loose-fill asbestos in the Territory.
+2011 - The ACT Chief Minister wrote to the Prime Minister regarding the management of asbestos including loose fill asbestos in the Territory.

-2011 - Asbestos information website - The government revised and relaunched a new dedicated asbestos website at www.asbestos.act.gov.au (website decommissioned and content migrated to Access Canberra website in 2017).
+2011 - The government revised and relaunched a new dedicated asbestos website at www.asbestos.act.gov.au (website decommissioned and content migrated to Access Canberra website in 2017).

 - Asbestos has proven to be pervasive in nature and that it is essential that the Government ensures that the approach to asbestos remains contemporary and that the Government responds to changing circumstances.

 - The Government will establish an Asbestos Regulators Forum, which will be made up of representatives from various ACT Government directorates will formulate and oversight a strategic plan for asbestos management over the next five years.

-2010 - Review of 2005 ACT Asbestos Management Strategy - The ACT Asbestos Management Review (2010) found that the majority of the recommendations in the strategy had been completed.
-The review made five specific recommendations.
+2010 - The ACT Asbestos Management Review 2010 found that the majority of the recommendations in the 2005 ACT Asbestos Management Strategy had been completed.
+The review made five further specific recommendations.

-2008 - National harmonisation of work health and safety laws - ACT Government participated fully in national discussions relating to the proposed harmonisation of WHS laws.
+2008 - The ACT Government participated in national discussions relating to the proposed harmonisation of work health and safety laws.

-2008 - ILO ratification - The ACT government agreed to ratification of International Labour Organisation Convention 162 which accepts that there is no safe level of exposure, and to support the World Health Organisation in the elimination of the use of asbestos.
+2008 - The ACT Government agreed to ratification of International Labour Organisation Asbestos Convention (C162) which accepts that there is no safe level of exposure, and to support the World Health Organisation in the elimination of the use of asbestos.

-2008 - Asbestos advice - The ACT government developed generic advice about the likely location of asbestos in residential properties built before 1985.
+2008 - The ACT Government developed generic advice about the likely location of asbestos in residential properties built before 1985.

-2008 - Government buildings - ACT Government Property Forum endorsed the "2008 Asbestos Management in Non-Residential Government Properties Guidelines".
-The ACT government has developed data management methods for the storage and management of asbestos registers.
+2008 - The ACT Government Property Forum endorsed the 2008 Asbestos Management in Non-Residential Government Properties Guidelines.
+The ACT Government developed data management methods for the storage and management of asbestos registers.

-2008 - Enacted the Work Safety Act 2008 - The Territory introduced and enacted the Work Safety Act 2008 - the only jurisdiction to implement the draft core principles.
+2008 - The Territory enacted the Work Safety Act 2008 and is the only jurisdiction to implement the draft core principles.
 The legislation also applied to the safe handling of asbestos in a workplace setting.

 2006 - ACT Budget - The government has provided $750,000 in the 06-07 Budget toward improving the management of asbestos, and supporting compliance with new asbestos regulations for non-residential buildings - including government-owned buildings.